 The federal government’s response to the human suffering experienced during the Great Depression, called the New Deal, included funding public health nursing programs.
 In NC the number of public health nurses increased from 65 in 1933 to 297 in 1940.
 These new nurses, using funds from the WPA, ERA and the Social Security Act performed many valuable functions including inspection and referral of school children, home health care and immunization clinics for thousands of North Carolinians during this time.
 The benefits of public health nursing were evident to all.
 Article about Nursing in New Deal Programs in NC.

-In 1977, to honor the 75th anniversary of the North Carolina Nurse Association, an ad hoc committee of the North Carolina Nurse Association wrote a booklet , Highlights in Nursing in North Carolina 1935-1976 to update Wyche's book with a year by year accounting of events of significance to nursing in North Carolina.
+In 1977, to honor the 75th anniversary of the North Carolina Nurse Association, an ad hoc committee of the NCNA members wrote a booklet, Highlights in Nursing in North Carolina 1935-1976 to update Wyche's book with a year by year account of events of significance to nursing in North Carolina.

-Many "New Deal" agencies impacted and funded nurses in NC during the Great Depression.
+Many "New Deal" agencies funded nurses in NC during the Great Depression.
 This book, "Emergency Relief in NC" details many of those programs and provides reports and other primary sources for information about this time.
-Also see "We met the challenge: nursing in NC in the New Deal" Pollitt and Reese
+Also see "We met the challenge: Nursing in NC in the New Deal" by Pollitt and Reese

 1935 program of the annual meeting of the NC State Colored Nurse Assoc.